-The aim of combat is to snuff out another person's life, or at least to inflict upon them terrible bodily injury.
-To achieve this one first must not die in the process-which means avoiding terrible bodily injury oneself.
+The aim of combat is to snuff out another person's life or at least to inflict upon them terrible bodily injury.
+To do this, one typically must first not die in the process, which means avoiding terrible bodily injury oneself.

 This is where a character's Defense score comes in.
-It is a measure of how difficult she is to hit in combat, and how difficult it is to hit her critically well.
-Mechanically, a character's Defense is two numbers, one representing the TN to hit the character and the other representing the TN to critically hit the character.
+It is a measure of how difficult she is to hit in combat and how difficult it is to hit her well.
+Mechanically, a character's Defense is actually two numbers: one representing the TN to hit the character and the other representing the TN to critically hit the character.
 This score is written with a slash separating the two numbers.
 Elsewhere in the combat system, these are referred to as a "hit" and as a "critical hit," respectively.
-Hits usually result in the attacker dealing damage to her target.
-On a critical hit other effects can be applied as well (see the "Attack" section on page 28).